MENU

 The simplest defence for an Inheritance Act claim or for a contentious probate claim is one where you can prove that the claimant does not meet the eligibility criteria for making an Inheritance Act claim.
 However, it is unlikely to be as straightforward as this.

-As pensions are not automatically classed as part of an individual’s estate, it can be difficult to ascertain what type of pension an individual has or what they have instructed their pension provider to do with their pension from the outside.
+As pensions are not automatically classed as part of an individual’s estate, it can be difficult to ascertain what type of pension an individual has or what they have instructed their pension provider to do with their retirement from the outside.

 We advise that you seek legal advice if you believe that you may have a claim to a family member’s pension as part of your inheritance.

-Can grandchildren claim under the Inheritance Act?
+Can Grandchildren Claim Under the Inheritance Act?

 Southport Solicitors